 Our efforts focus on providing medical and food assistance, support and organize school and professional classes for children and teenagers, psychological care and protection for the most vulnerable women and children and for the victims of abuse and violence, and support for families at risk.
-INTERSOS intervenes both in the north and south of the country, bringing aid to the most remote and hard-to-reach locations in the Governments of Aden, Sana’a, Ibb, Taiz, Lahi, Hudaida, Hajja, Hadramawt, Abyan and Al-Dhale’e.
+INTERSOS intervenes both in the north and south of the country, bringing aid to the most remote and hard-to-reach locations in the Governorates of Sana’a, Aden, Hadramout, Taiz, Ibb, Hajja, Mahweet and Lahj.

 PERSON ASSISTED WITH LEGAL OR PSYCHOSOCIAL SUPPORTED SERVICES (2016)

-Since March 2015, a violent conflict in Yemen is putting at risk the lives of 21.1 million people, causing a million and 200,000 displaced persons and leaving 80% of the population in need of humanitarian aid.
+Since March 2015, a violent conflict in Yemen is bringing the country to its knees, leading it to a social, economic and institutional collapse.
+18.8 million people need humanitarian assistance, about 70% of the country’s population, including 2.2 million displaced persons and almost half a million refugees and migrants.
 Since the beginning of the conflict, the air strikes have intensified, destroying schools, hospitals and airports.
 Water and electricity supplies are often interrupted, and medicines and fuel are difficult to find.
 Bombings and ground clashes make the security conditions extremely volatile and many areas are unreachable and isolated from humanitarian aid.

 No Results Found